alphagov/gopheracademy-web/upcoming/using-go-in-government.md

 [publicly endorsed vendoring](http://golang.org/doc/faq#get_version).
 We’re looking at using
-[gom and Godep as possible solutions](https://github.com/alphagov/styleguides/blob/master/go.md#external-dependencies) to this problem to be more developer friendly.
+[gom and Godep as possible solutions](https://github.com/alphagov/styleguides/blob/master/go.md#external-dependencies) to this problem to be more developer-friendly.

 It doesn’t look like our usage of Go is going to decrease any time soon.
 You can read more about our experiences of Go and other